-- The Heritage Ranch Division Classes are:

-- o Working Western Rail

-- Ranch Riding

-- o Ranch Trail

-- Classes may be offered as Open, Senior or Junior

-- Horse must be three years of age or older to compete in Ranch Division Classes

-- Heritage Ranch classes will follow current AQHA Rules.

-- With the exception of:

-Junior riders competing in Heritage Ranch Classes must wear a properly fitted and fastened approved headgear/helmet at all times while riding at the event location.
+- The Heritage Ranch Division Classes being "Piloted" for 2024 are: - Working Western Rail - Ranch Riding - o Ranch Trail - Classes may be offered as Open, Senior or Junior - Horse must be three years of age or older to compete in Ranch Division Classes - Heritage Ranch classes will follow current AQHA Rules. - With the exception of: - Cross Entry between Ranch Division Classes and regular show classes will be allowed in 2024. - Junior riders competing in Heritage Ranch Classes must wear a properly fitted and fastened approved headgear/helmet at all times while riding at the event location.